jubileelin/CSE412-MusicLibrary/README.md

 you can follow artist and they appear in follow list you can add new playlist and it randomly choose three songs

+notes on how the code works:
+i used The AudioDB as our online api, bcuz its free and easiest to use with endpoints the script seed artists basically takes information from api and populates the database, and also creates user and playlists for them the reset script just resets the database all the buttons are just sql calls